OpenNTI/nti.dataserver/docs/regression-tests.rst

 	- one friend/multiple friends.
 	- one group/multiple groups.

 Test case data: Be able to delete notes/shared notes.

 ACTIVITY STREAM TESTS
 ---------------------
 Unit to test: if activity stream is up to date.
+Meaning if something is shared with a friend, an instant notification should appear under notifications.

 Test case data: Check if activity stream shows updated records:
 		- The creation of a highlight.
 		- The creation of a note.
 		- Sharing of a note/highlight with one/multiple friends.
+		- If a user is added to someone's contacts.

+Test case data: Check if clicking on a notification does the right action.
+		- clicking on a note notification should open the note.
+		- clicking on a 'added as a contact' notification should open a menu to select a group and add your friend to it.
+		- clicking on a redaction should do nothing (for now).
+		- hovering over a note notification should show a fly-out of the note.

+Test case data: Check if the different buttons on a note work
+		- Reply button opens a reply field.
+		- Share button shows the list of people the note is shared to.
+		- Start a chat button opens a new chat session.

 GROUP TESTS
 -----------